 Price bars in hindsight are a summary of what happened, and reveal a lot, but they don’t reveal everything.
 This is why practicing in a demo account is required before you move to live trading.
 Looking at charts and examples isn’t the same as trading the real-time market.

 It’s for this reason that I don’t wait for candles to complete when I am trading my various strategies (unless specifically stated).
 Price bars/candles are arbitrary.
-For instance, if there’s a big down candle, and then the next candle starts to rise dramatically, if it crosses above the open of the previous down candle, to me that’s a bullish engulfing pattern; if that’s my trigger, I enter the market without waiting for the candle to complete.
-It’s possible the market could drop right then, and in hindsight, the engulfing pattern wouldn’t be easy to spot, yet in real-time it happened.
+For instance, if there’s a big down candle, and then the next candle starts to rise dramatically, if it crosses above the high of the previous down candle, to me that’s a bullish engulfing pattern; if that’s my trigger, I enter the market without waiting for the candle to complete.
+It’s possible the market could drop right then, and in hindsight, the engulfing pattern wouldn’t be easy to spot (historic candles still show the high of the candle I entered above the high of the previous candle), yet in real-time it happened.

 This is also the reason why some back-tested methods that are optimized on historical data do very well in theory, but then crash and burn in real-time trading.